Skip to article frontmatterSkip to article content

 """

-Given a set of 3D coordinates, build an augmented lattice of coordinates by
+Given a set of 2D coordinates, build an augmented lattice of coordinates by

-shifting each coordinate by 1 in each direction.
+shifting each coordinate by 1 in each direction around the simulation box

 Args: